Greggs Vegan Sausage Roll Recipe (Copycat)

 Can I use coconut milk?

 Choose your preferred type of milk and brand.
 We used soya milk.
 Be aware that the type you use will affect the taste and outer layer of the finished sausage rolls.
-That’s why we highly recommend avoiding anything which is highly flavored or sweetened.
+That’s why we highly recommend avoiding highly flavored or sweetened.
 So, coconut milk should especially be avoided.

 How to make it allergy-friendly?

-Can I make Greggs Vegan Sausage Rolls ahead?
+Can I make Greggs Vegan Sausage Rolls ahead of time?

-These rolls are amazing to make ahead in a large batch to freeze.
-Place the Greggs Vegan Copycat Sausage Rolls in a tray and make sure that they aren’t touching each other.
-Once they are frozen, place them in a freezer bag or airtight container for proper storage.
+These rolls are excellent to make ahead in a large batch to freeze.
+Place the Greggs Vegan Copycat Sausage Rolls in a tray and ensure they aren’t touching each other.
+Once frozen, please place them in a freezer bag or airtight container for proper storage.

 You can use the following ways for reheating: